 Spectracide Weed Stop For Lawns + Crabgrass Killer$16.95

 This time of year is the absolute worst time for insect invasions.
 Bugs like fire ants or mosquitos aren’t the only ones to watch out for—there are a lot of insects that can cause severe damage to your lawn.
-Some of the most common summer insects include chinch bugs, grub worms, mole crickets, billbugs and nematodes.
+Some of the most common summer insects include grub worms, sod webworms, fall armyworms, billbugs and mole crickets.

-Pictured above from left to right: A chinch bug, grub worm, mole cricket, billbug and nematode.
+Pictured above from left to right: A grub worms, sod webworm, fall armyworm, billbug and mole cricket.

 Some of the insect control products listed below are labeled to treat these common insects.
 Be sure to read the label thoroughly before application.
 Learn more about different types of lawn insects in Insect Identification.

-Disease outbreaks in St. Augustine lawns are pretty uncommon at this time, however, they can still happen—especially if you overwater your lawn during the summer.
+Disease outbreaks in bermuda grass lawns are pretty uncommon at this time.
+They can still happen though—especially if you overwater your lawn during the summer.
 The most common of them in bermuda grass at this time are large patch and dollar spot, which occur when conditions are warm and wet.